 - Use a large volume of water (min 2,650 gallons).
-The water must cool down the battery. - If water is put into the high voltage battery casing, it will be better to cool down the battery (But never attempt to penetrate the HV battery or its casing to apply water).
+The water must cool down the battery. - Applying water to the high voltage battery casing is effective in cooling the battery down.
+(But never attempt to penetrate the HV battery or its casing to apply water.)